tsgates/arch-wiki-markdown/wiki/Emacs.md

 HTML, and Make are well supported.
 You can find a table on the current support state on the CEDET page.

-Open a file in your favorite programming landuage supported by Semantic and turn on the Semantic minor mode with
+Open a file in your favorite programming language supported by Semantic and turn on the Semantic minor mode with

     M-x semantic-mode